Last time, we saw that every programming language has three kinds of things:

 > '(* 2 pi r) '(* 2 pi r) > (quote (* 2 pi r)) '(* 2 pi r) > (define circumference '(* 2 pi r)) > circumference '(* 2 pi r) > (* 2 pi r) 18.84955592153876 > (define circumference (* 2 pi r)) > circumference 18.84955592153876

-Naming the process for computing a circumference is a different sort of abstraction, the creation of a function.
+Naming the process for computing a circumference is a different sort of abstraction: the creation of a function.
+You have a lot of experience creating functions in other languages and will begin toying with simple functions on Homework 2.
 We will begin to create functions, and use them more broadly, beginning in Session 5.

 Recall that last time, I said that define is a special form.
-It is an operator, used in the same way as any procedure to create a compound expression.
+It is an operator, used in the same way we use any function to create a compound expression.
 But it is special in that a Racket interpreter has a special rule for evaluating define expressions, different from the standard rule described in Session 2.
 The first argument to define, the name being created, is not evaluated; it is merely used as the "target" for the value of define's second argument.

 A special form is an exception to the standard evaluation mechanism in Racket for combinations, in which all operands are evaluated and the values passed to the operator. define is one of several special forms in Racket.

-We have now seen define and quote.
-In the next few sessions, we'll learn about two more required special forms, (if and lambda) and one optional but handy form (cond).
-We'll encounter Racket's other two required special forms, set! and begin, later in the course.
-And you've already seen the optional but handy let operator in your reading.
+We have now seen two special forms: define and quote.
+In the next few sessions, we'll learn about two more essential special forms, (if and lambda) and one optional but handy form (cond).
+Much later in the semester, we'll encounter Racket's other two required special forms, set! and begin.
+You may already have seen the optional but handy let operator in your reading.
 We will study it in some detail in a few weeks.

 define is Racket's simplest means of abstraction.
 Being able to name computational objects allows names to be associated with complex results, such as circumference.
 In addition, we don't need to repeat the whole string and, more importantly, re-evaluate it each time we need to know the circumference.
 Finally, we can build programs incrementally by successive definition.